MohamedAliHaoufa/RTOS-Powered-Smart-Home-Automation-Project-with-STM32F401VE/README.md

-# RTOS-Powered Smart Home Automation System with STM32F401VE
+# RTOS-Powered Smart Home Automation System

 Welcome to the RTOS-Powered Smart Home Automation System repository!
 This project showcases a state-of-the-art smart home automation system, driven by the STM32F401VE microcontroller and a robust Real-Time Operating System (RTOS).